-Copy the verses ahead of time (see the Appendix pages for Lesson 1) so you can pass out only the pertinent verses (or parts of verses).
-Instruct your student(s) to concentrate on portraying the verse(s) from Hebrews, although they may want to add things they already know about their character as well.
-Allow some time for your student(s) to plan the charade.
+To prevent some students looking for answers to the other's charades, it would be better if you copy the verses ahead of time (see the Appendix pages for Lesson 1) so you can pass out only the pertinent verses (or parts of verses) to each group.
+Instruct your students to concentrate on portraying the verse(s) from Hebrews, although they may want to add things they already know about their character as well.
+Allow some time for the groups to meet and plan what they will do.

-If you have a student(s) who is not familiar with these Bible characters, you will need to give them the Old Testament sources (included below) and allow them time to read about the character.
-This will take much more time, but it will be beneficial.
+If you have students who are not familiar with these Bible characters, you will need to give them the Old Testament sources (included below) and allow them time to read about the character.
+This will take much more time, so, if possible, put people with little Bible background in groups with people who will be familiar with all these characters.

-These are all Old Testament characters who showed great faith.
+Before the groups present their charades, remind the guessers that these are all Old Testament characters who showed great faith.